bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

     export default AlertButton;

--   <span id="e397">`Experimental Syntax` : Syntax that has been proposed to add to ECMAScript but hasn't officially been added to the language specification yet.</span>
+-   <span id="e397">`Experimental Syntax` : Syntax that has been proposed to add to ECMAScript but hasn’t officially been added to the language specification yet.</span>
--   <span id="eb35">It's good to pick one approach and use it consistently, either:</span>
+-   <span id="eb35">It’s good to pick one approach and use it consistently, either:</span>

 1.  <span id="e7c9">Class Properties & Arrow Functions</span>
 2.  <span id="f447">Bind Method & This Keyword</span>

 **The** `SyntheticEvent` **object**

--   <span id="d26e">**Synthetic Event Objects**: Cross Browser wrappers around the browser's native event.</span>
+-   <span id="d26e">**Synthetic Event Objects**: Cross Browser wrappers around the browser’s native event.</span>
 -   <span id="7319">Includes the use of stopPropagation() and preventDefault();</span>
 -   <span id="1d15">Attributes of the Synthetic Event Object:</span>